Skip to content

 First off is sequential access.
 It is the one we usually strive for.
 We start at one end and go through every element until the end, from index 0 to the end.
 If everything is cache aligned, great!
 If not, the cost of not being aligned will probably be as low as it can be, when we aren't reusing any retrieved elements.
 If a value, say a 4-byte integer, is spread across two cache lines, that specific value may have to be reconstructed which can be expensive.

 Next up is strided access.
 With strided access we only read every N elements.
 Based on the size of the stride and the size of the elements, it might result in each cache line only being used for a single element.
 In the code there is both a non-wrapping and a wrapping stride implementation.
-Once the wrapping stride steps over the end it wraps back around using a modulo operator.
+Once the wrapping stride steps over the end of the array it wraps back around using a modulo operator.
 This is to ensure that it accesses the same amount of elements as the sequential access.
 With the non-wrapping stride we only access every N elements, but we also end up doing much less work.

 Finally, we have random access.
 This is basically the worst case scenario.
 We randomly select an element to access the same amount of times as the number of elements in the array.
 This random access is based on sending what would otherwise have been the access index through a hash function which hopefully results in a reasonably random access distribution.
 In the first version I got random accesses through a random number generator.
 It turned out to be overkill and resulted in extremely poor performance for random access.
-Your take away from that should be that generating random floats is very expensive.
+Your take away from that should be that generating random numbers is very expensive.

 Image